Plastic Beverage Containers

 Bottled Water Restrictions

 Restrictions on bottled water sale and use are another way to address the problem.
 Municipal bans are in place in the U.S., Canada and Australia.
 Massachusetts has been leading the nation on this issue.
 Retail bottled water bans began in 2012 in Concord.
-As of May, 2022, in Massachusetts, single-use bottled water bans have been passed in 27 communities across 7 counties: Aquinnah (retail), Arlington (municipal & retail), Bourne (municipal), Brewster (municipal & retail), Brookline (municipal), Chatham (municipal), Chilmark (retail), Concord (retail), Dennis (retail), Eastham (retail), Falmouth (retail), Great Barrington (retail), Harwich (municipal & retail), Hingham (municipal & retail), Lincoln (retail), Nantucket (retail), Oak Bluffs (retail), Orleans (municipal & retail), Provincetown (retail), Rockport (retail), Sudbury (retail), Tisbury (retail), Truro (municipal), Wellfleet (municipal & retail), West Tisbury (retail), and Yarmouth (municipal).
+As of June, 2024, 28 Massachusetts communities across 8 counties ban single-use bottled water: Aquinnah (retail), Arlington (municipal & retail), Bourne (municipal), Brewster (municipal & retail), Brookline (municipal), Chatham (municipal), Chilmark (retail), Cohasset (retail plastic only), Concord (retail PETE only), Eastham (retail), Falmouth (retail), Great Barrington (retail), Harwich (municipal & retail), Hingham (municipal & retail), Lexington (retail PETE only), Lincoln (retail), Nantucket (retail), Oak Bluffs (retail), Orleans (municipal & retail), Provincetown (retail), Rockport (retail), Sudbury (retail), Tisbury (retail), Truro (municipal), Wellfleet (municipal & retail), West Tisbury (retail), and Yarmouth (municipal).
 In April, 2019, West Tisbury on Martha's Vineyard became the first community in the United States to include all single-serve plastic beverage bottles in their retail ban (in other words, this includes coffee, and carbonated and energy drinks) and have been joined by their neighbors in Aquinnah, Chilmark, Oak Bluffs, and Tisbury.
 Wellfleet added single-serve carbonated beverages in 2022.
 Note that Sandwich and Mashpee had their retail bottled water bans repealed in 2021 and 2022 respectively before they could be implemented.
 Dennis' was repealed in 2022 after it had gone into effect.

 Nip Bottle Restrictions